Skip to contents

 what

 Fields to extract from a full cff object.
-The value could be:
+It can be:

 • preferred: Create a single entry with the main citation information of the package (key preferred-citation).